influxdata/telegraf/docs/CONFIGURATION.md

 and if it matches, the field is emitted. fieldpass is not available for outputs.
 * **fielddrop**: The inverse of pass, if a field name matches, it is not emitted. fielddrop is not available for outputs.
-* **tagpass**: tag names and arrays of strings that are used to filter measurements by the current input.
-Each string in the array is tested as a glob match against the tag name, and if it matches the measurement is emitted.
+* **tagpassany**: tag names and arrays of strings that are used to filter measurements by the current input.
+Each string in the array for each tag name is tested as a glob match against the tag values for the measurement, and if any string for any tag matches the measurement is emitted. (**tagpass** is aliases to this param)
+* **tagpassall**  tag names and arrays of strings that are used to filter measurements by the current input.
+Each string in the array for each tag name is tested as a glob match against the tag values for the measurement.
+Each tag name must provide a match for the measurement to be emitted.
+If the measurement does not have all of the tags specified it will be dropped.
+This is tested on measurements that have passed the tagpassany test.
-* **tagdrop**: The inverse of tagpass.
+* **tagdropany**: The inverse of tagpassany.
 If a tag matches, the measurement is not emitted.
+This is tested on measurements that have passed the tagpass* tests.
-This is tested on measurements that have passed the tagpass test.
+* **tagdropall**: The inverse of tagpassall.
+If all tag names have matches, the measurement is not emitted.
+This is tested on measurements that have passed the tagpass* and tagdropany tests.
 * **tagexclude**: tagexclude can be used to exclude a tag from measurement(s).
 As opposed to tagdrop, which will drop an entire measurement based on it's tags, tagexclude simply strips the given tag keys from the measurement.
 This